War in Ukraine: Warning oil sanctions will further hit UK living costs

 Wholesale gas prices have been climbing for months and analysts expect the UK's energy price cap - which limits what consumers pay for gas and electricity - to rise to more than £3,000 a year for the average household when it is next reviewed in October.

-"We are on the cusp of prolonged high oil and gas prices for many years," Mr Piper told the BBC.
+"We are on the cusp of a prolonged period of high oil and gas prices, possibly lasting several years," Mr Piper told the BBC.

 "You can't just cut the second largest gas producer and third largest oil producer out of global supply and not expect it to have big impact on consumers," he added.